ZacBlanco/zacblanco.github.io/education/analytical-physics-227/notes.md

 Given that $$kr-\omega t$$ is the phase of the wave.

-We say that **an electromagnetic wave in free space is a ransverse wave$$.
+We say that **an electromagnetic wave in free space is a transverse wave**.

 From this we find that